Rotten Sound: Species at War, Abuse to Suffer and Suffer to Abuse (2012–2021)

 Finding a strong label to release the EP and next full-length in Europe was our priority for this year,. ...
 We are very excited about this deal with Season Of Mist and we can't wait to get back on the road with the EP.
 Take a deep breath, get exhausted with Species At War and see you at the shows!

 The band released its seventh studio album, Abuse to Suffer, in 2016.
 The album contains an audio sample excerpt of Noam Chomsky's 2011 speech at the Massachusetts Institute of Technology entitled The New War Against Terror: "Yeah, they’re rotten.
 Lot of rotten things in the world.
 We should be — if we’re serious — we should be concerned with what we do.
 And what we can do.
 If there’s an elementary moral truism, that’s it."

 Apocalypse (2022–present)

-On 15 December 2022, the band announced their eighth studio album, Apocalypse, would be released on 31 March 2023.
+On 15 December 2022, the band announced their eighth studio album, Apocalypse, released on 31 March 2023.

+On 12 December 2025, the band released the EP Mass Extinction.